JasonDumont/TE2006JDAHRM/README.md

 # TE2006JDAHRM
 Collaborative Piece for University Assessment

-#Information about the project

-Code being used
- - An item here
- - Another item here
 #Hints for this tutorial
 Within these hint replace <folder_name> with the appropriate replacement